-WALT retell a story, once we have developed a deep familiarity with the text, some as exact repetition and some in our own words.
+WALT retell a story, once they have developed a deep familiarity with the text, some as exact repetition and some in our own words.
 WALT use new vocabulary in different contexts.
 WALT listen carefully to rhymes and songs, paying attention to how they sound.

-WALT engage and participate in rhymes, poems and songs.
+WALT learn rhymes, poems and songs.
 WALT engage in non-fiction books.

-WALT talk about selected non-fiction to develop a deep familiarity with new knowledge and vocabulary.
+WALT listen to and talk about selected non-fiction to develop a deep familiarity with new knowledge and vocabulary.